 Divide your staff into teams and ask each one to pick a rock band name.
 Have the teams compete in games, such as Charades and Hangman, for a week.
 Award points to the winning team of each game.
 At the end of the week, tally the points and present custom awards to the members of the team with the best overall score.

 Organize a luncheon with heart-healthy foods such as salads, available buffet style.
 Make sure all salad ingredients are low in saturated fat, trans fat, and cholesterol.
 Have a nutritionist come in to speak about eating heart-healthy foods.
-Pass out salad containers at the end of the luncheon.
+Pass out salad or food containers at the end of the luncheon.

 Decorate a bulletin board or display case with paper raindrops and hang a sign that reads, “We Shower Our Staff With Appreciation.”
 Draw a template of a large raindrop on a sheet of paper and make copies of it.
 Write thank-you notes to employees on the paper raindrops, and, each day for a week, tack up several of the raindrop notes.
 At the end of the week, distribute umbrellas to employees.